knpuniversity/php-beginner-series/knpu/if-statement.rst

         echo $cutePet['age'];
     }

 Great!
-3 pets have a age and one doesn't.
+3 pets have an age and one doesn't.
 This all happens with no warnings.
 ``array_key_exists`` returns true for 3 pets and false for our friend Pico de Gato.

 If-else